Earth HourGlobal Events

 What Is Earth Hour Day and Why Is It Being Celebrated Worldwide?

-Earth Hour Day is a worldwide campaign/movement organized by WWF (World Wide Fund).
+Earth Hour Day is a worldwide campaign/movement organized by WWF (World Wide Fund for Nature).
 It is held annually to encourage individuals, societies, communities, shopping malls, corporations, etc., to turn off electric lights that are not essential for one hour.
 Thus, that specific hour will be called Earth Hour Day.

 Event Timings are usually 8:30 to 9:30 pm (in the local zone) towards the end of March, and generally, the last Saturday of March is the key focus day every year.